gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

-= XXX =
+= 1.7.4 =
+* new preset for 8tracks.com
-* sources : improved styles frontend
+* sources: improved styles frontend
 * sources: icon to delete a track source frontend
-* new preset for 8tracks.com
+* tracks JS: new 'to_ajax()' function
+* tracks JS & lastm JS: send track data instead of track ID only
+* tracks : can be loved even if track does not exists yet (thus create it)
+* if loved track has been created, updates the 'data-wpsstm-track-id' attribute

 = 1.7.3 =
 * Fix broken frontend wizard